+Chest pain is in fact the most common cardiac symptom in both men and women.
 These are just some of the ways we describe the chest ‘pain’ of heart attack:

 These symptoms – called angina pectoris – can appear not only in the chest area but anywhere from neck to navel, such as the jaw, throat, or upper abdomen, and can be associated with discomfort in the shoulders, neck, head, left or right (or both) arms.

 Cardiologist Dr. Richard Fogoros reminds us that “these symptoms can last from less than a second to days or weeks, can occur frequently or rarely, and can occur sporadically or predictably.
 With such a broad definition, you can see why the term ‘chest pain’ is in itself of little help to doctors.”